This page is intended to provide a high-level overview of the basic concepts behind a Department Web Framework site.

 A content management system allows users to create and interact with content on the site without having to worry about the "technology" side of things.
 They can do all their editing through the web browser, and no programming knowledge is required.
 Maintenance of the software running the system is separated from maintenance of the information available on the site.

-The web server hosting this software is a virtual instance on Amazon Elastic Cloud Computing (Amazon EC2).
-This provides a cost-effective way of running a completely customizable web server, without the hassles of maintaining local hardware.
+The web server running this software is hosted by a platform-as-a-service (PAAS) provider.
+This provides a cost-effective way of running a customizable web server, without the hassles of maintaining the server's software or hardware.

 The Arts & Sciences web team takes care of all hosting and technology maintenance and upgrades.
 Departments are responsible for managing and updating content.